mbrevoort/sigint-emitter-java/README.md

 * `queue.size` The max number of emissions to be queued for sending.
 The earliest queued entries will be dropped to make room for newer ones when the queue is full

 * `mode` Specifying the publish mode.
 Valid values are 'noop' and 'amqp'.

+* `format` Specifying the publish format.
+Valid values are 'bson' and 'json'.

 * `amqp` The list of keys for each broker to load-balance publish into